York College (York): History

 The college was established in its present form in 1999 by a merger of York Sixth Form College and York College of Further and Higher Education, which had been known as York College of Arts and Technology.
 A £60 million redevelopment of the former sixth form college site began in 2005, and the present campus opened in September 2007.
 During the development, concerns were raised about the impact on traffic.
 The site would cater for 13,000 students based across North Yorkshire and the East Riding of Yorkshire.
 The Learning and Skills Council contributed £21 million funding to the project, with the rest of the costs being met through the sale of the former site on Tadcaster Road.
 The buildings had replaced what was formerly the Ashfield Secondary Modern School, before the sixth form opened on the site in 1985.
 During the redevelopment all the students were based on the further and higher education site at Tadcaster Road, which was afterwards demolished to make way for housing.

+The Fine Art, Design and Craft Department, as part of York College, began offering degrees in art and design in 2003, starting with a BA (Hons) in graphic design.
+In 2005 a BA (Hons) in Contemporary Crafts followed, and in 2007, foundation degrees in fashion and creative digital communications.
+In 2007, the department moved into a purpose-built building on Sim Balk Lane, where it remains today.

-A December 2013 Ofsted inspection report rated the college 'outstanding' in terms of its overall effectiveness.
+A December 2013 Ofsted inspection report rated the college "outstanding" in terms of its overall effectiveness.

 In September 2015, York College opened a building dedicated to construction and skills as part of its main campus.
 The site was officially opened by Nick Boles on 14 March 2016.

-Courses
+In 2020, York College was granted the status of "University Centre", for its provision of higher education.
+In 2024, the York School of Art was relaunched as part of "York College & University Centre", led by principal Ken Merry.

+Schools and courses

-York College offers A-Levels, vocational courses, T-Levels, apprenticeships, higher education and adult learning courses.
-The college has approximately 8,400 students, including nearly 4,000 16-to-18-year-olds who study full-time.
-Around 400 students study at university level.
+York College offers A-Levels, vocational courses, T-Levels, apprenticeships, higher education, and adult learning courses.

+The York College of Art remains in Sim Balk Lane, and As of 2024 offers five BA (Hons) degrees and a foundation course, as well as various adult education courses.